ainsleyclark/go-mail/README.md

 ### Adding attachments:

-Adding attachments to the transmission is as simple as passing a byte slice and filename, Go Mail takes care of the rest for you.
+Adding attachments to the transmission is as simple as passing a byte slice and filename.
+Go Mail takes care of the rest for you.

 ```go